anjakefala/never-graduate/notes.md

 - note that you can also do `set` and `dictionary` comprehensions

+- whenever you see a list comprehension that loops over something and does not filter anything or change any item, but just makes a list
+    - e.g. `rows = [line for line in reader]`
+- you can replace it with the list constructor
+    - `rows = list(rdr)

 ## cute python tricks
 - we want to ensure that each ith row in many different matrices is the same length
 - we use a set bc set items are unique